Wireless Quantum Key Distribution in Indoor Environments: Introduction

 \section{Introduction}

 \IEEEPARstart{Q}{uantum} key distribution (QKD) is a promising technology for achieving security in the quantum era~\cite{QKDReview2009}.
-It provides a secure way of distributing secret keys between two users over an optical channel~\cite{QKD307km}~\cite{Zeilinger_Decoy_07}.
+It provides a secure way of distributing secret keys between two users over an optical channel~\cite{MDI400km, Zeilinger_07_Decoy}.
 The security is guaranteed by the properties of quantum mechanics rather than computational complexity~\cite{Gisin2002quantum}.
-The latter is at the core of public key cryptography schemes, whose security is vulnerable to advanced algorithms or if a quantum computer becomes fully operational in practice~\cite{shor1994algorithms}.
+The latter is at the core of public key cryptography schemes, whose security is threatened by advanced algorithms that can be run on quantum computers~\cite{shor1994algorithms,johnson2011quantum,barends2016digitized,moran2016quintuple}.
 QKD offers a solution to this problem and will possibly be the most imminent application of quantum technologies in our daily life.
-It is important to utilize the advantages of this scheme not only in niche markets but also for the general public~\cite{razavi2011multiple}.
+It is important to utilize the advantages of this scheme not only in niche markets but also for the general public~\cite{razavi2011multiple, razavi2012multiple}.
 This necessitates developing hybrid quantum-classical networks that support many users.
 This requires revisiting the requirements at both access and core parts of the network.
 This work focuses on the access networks, and, in particular, it addresses the wireless mode of access in indoor environments for such QKD networks.
-This would resemble a {\em quantum} Li-Fi system, possibly in parallel with a classical Li-Fi, that enables mobile users to exchange secret keys eventually with other network users~\cite{GC2016}.
+This would resemble a {\em quantum} Li-Fi system, possibly, in parallel with a classical Li-Fi, that enables end users to exchange secret keys with other network users in a convenient way \cite{GC2016}.